whosonfirst/go-whosonfirst-geoparquet/README.md

 ```

 As of this writing it is not currently possible to use the `whosonfirst/go-whosonfirst-iterator-organization` to loop through multiple repositories and create multiple per-respository outputs.

+If you need to import custom, or non-standard `iterator` implementations have a look at the code for the [cmd/features/main.go](cmd/features/main.go) tool for an example of how to do that.

 ### DuckDB